gratefulgabe5000/Gauntlet-Project-Two/Artifacts/1. Notes/Demo Videos/2nd run/VIDEO-STORYBOARD.md

 **Actions:**
 1. Show TESTING-SESSION-Phase-3.3-RAG.md
-2. Show test results: 5/8 passed
+2. Show test results: 5 core tests passed ✅
 3. Show BUG-Tracker-MessageAI.md
 4. Highlight: 4 bugs fixed, including today's encryption display bug

 **Narration:**
 "I take testing seriously.
-I've completed five out of eight RAG test cases so far - verified Pinecone connection, automatic message indexing, migration of existing messages, and semantic search for both synonyms and conceptual queries.
+I've verified all core RAG functionality - Pinecone connection, automatic message indexing, migration of existing messages, and semantic search for both synonyms and conceptual queries.
+Three optimization tests are deferred to Phase 4.
 I've also fixed four bugs, including one I discovered and fixed today while testing - encrypted messages were showing the raw encrypted text in the conversation list instead of the decrypted content with a lock icon.
 Found it, fixed it, tested it, deployed it."

 **Key Points:**
 - Systematic testing approach